-In 2017, shoppers spent $10,855 in Market Bucks - up $3,377.50 or 45 percent from 2016.
+In 2017, shoppers at the Union Point Farmers' Market spent $10,855 in wooden tokens - up $3,377.50 or 45 percent from 2016.
 This money went directly into the hands of farmers and small businesses, helping to support the local economy.
-In addition, for every $1.00 in Market Bucks spent, $0.59 cents was used to purchase farm-fresh fruits and vegetables, supporting a healthier Weymouth.
+In addition, for every $1.00 in wooden tokens spent, $0.59 cents was used to purchase farm-fresh fruits and vegetables, supporting a healthier Weymouth.

 |Why shop fresh and local?|

 There are 3.5 times as many U.S. farmers over the age of 65 as there are under 35.
-Farmers markets provide one of the only low-barrier entry points for new farmers and ranchers, allowing them to start small as they learn and test new products.
-Farmers and ranchers who sell at farmers markets experience lower rates of bankruptcy and farm business failure than growers who market exclusively through wholesale channels.
-50% of farmers selling at markets derive at least half their revenue from market sales.
+Farmers markets provide one of the only low-barrier entry points for new farmers.
+50 percent of farmers selling at markets derive at least half their revenue from market sales.

-Farmer's markets put fruits and vegetables front and center and create a shopping environment where nutritious food is not only affordable but celebrated. $20.2 million in SNAP benefits (food stamps) were spent at farmers markets in 2016.
-That's fresh food for low-income households and increased revenue for local farmers.
-60% of farmers market shoppers in low-income neighborhoods say that their market had better prices than the grocery store.
-Markets bring fresh food to neighborhoods that need it most.
+Markets bring fresh food to neighborhoods that need it most. $20.2 million in SNAP benefits were spent at farmers markets in 2016.
+60 percent of farmers market shoppers in low-income neighborhoods say that their market had better prices than the grocery store.